Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 ## **Initial Design (September 26th \- 28th):**
 The pipelined architecture is built on the single-cycle architecture that has already been constructed.
 The main task in this phase is to insert pipeline registers and ensure all signals reach their correct destination.
 Each pipeline stage's schematic design will be discussed in this section.

-In some cases, signals need to be routed back to earlier stages.
-These will be addressed in the stage where they are generated, rather than the stage they are routed back to.
-This approach mirrors the design process and provides a clearer picture of signal flow.

 Also note that in this section, signal names will not have a suffix implying the stage they're in, as it is implyed, however in later section a suffix will denote the stage that signal originated from.

 ### **Fetch Stage (September 27th):**
-This stage contains the PC register, the instruction memory, an addition unit for calculating PCPlus4, and a multiplexer to determine if a branch address is to be jumped to or not.
-This largely remained the same as the single cycle, but with the following signals being routed to the **decode** stages pipeline register: Instr, PC, and PCPlus4.
+**Changes made on October 2nd:** See [Changelog Sections #1](#Changelog) This stage contains the PC register, an addition unit for calculating PCPlus4, a multiplexer to determine if a branch address is to be jumped to or not, and interfaces with the instruction memory.
+This largely remained the same as the single cycle, but with the following signals being routed to the **decode** stages pipeline register: PC, and PCPlus4.
+Instruction signal is routed from the instruction memory to the **decode** stages pipeline register.
 The PCTarget address is calculated in the **execution** section, and as such will be covered there.

 ### **Decode Stage (September 27th):**
-This stage contains the register file, control unit, and extension unit.
-In this stage, the register file handles all read operations, while writes occur in the **writeback** stage.
+**Changes made on October 2nd:** See [Changelog Sections #1](#Changelog) This stage contains the extension unit, and interfaces with the register file and control unit.
+In this stage, data is sent to the register file, which handles all read operations.

-One challenge was deciding how to handle branching logic, which is detailed in [Challenges Section #1](#1-reworking-branching-logic-september-27th).
-To determine proper branching, the funct3 field of the instruction and BranchOp signal are routed to the **execute** stage.
+I initially had a challenge deciding how to handle branching logic, which is detailed in [Challenges Section #1](#1-reworking-branching-logic-september-27th).
+This became a non-issue after the changes made in the mentioned changelog entry, and more can be read about it in said entry.

+To determine proper branching, the funct3 field of the instruction and BranchOp signal are routed to the control unit.
 The extension unit receives the appropriate portions of the instruction word along with ImmSrc.

-The following signals are routed to the **execute** stage's pipeline register: RD1, RD2 (also called WriteData), PC, Rd (destination register for writes), ImmExt, PCPlus4, funct3, BranchOp, and all control signals except ImmSrc.
+The following signals are routed to the **execute** stage's pipeline register: PC, Rd (destination register for writes), Rs1, Rs2, ImmExt, PCPlus4, funct3, BranchOp, and all other control signals except ImmSrc.

 ### **Execute Stage (September 27th):**
-This stage contains the ALU, the branch decoder, and the addition unit for calculating the PCTarget address.
-In this stage, the ALU performs arithmetic operations, and generates flags, the branch decoder determines if a branch is to occur or not, and the PC target address is calculated.
+**Changes made on October 2nd:** See [Changelog Sections #1](#Changelog) This stage contains the ALU, an addition unit for calculating the PCTarget address, and interfaces with the control unit (branch decoder).
+In this stage, the ALU performs arithmetic operations, and generates flags, and the PC target address is calculated.

 The same multiplexers used in the single-cycle design are used here.
 One determines if an immediate or a register is to be the second input to the ALU.
 The other determines the base that is to be added onto PC to calculate the PC target address (this will either be PC or RD1).
+This section will not go into hazard handelling multiplexers.

 The following signals are routed to the **memory** stage's pipeline register: ALUResult, WriteData, Rd (destination register for writes), PCTarget, PCPlus4, WidthSrc, ResultSrc MemWrite, RegWrite, and ImmExt.

 ### **Memory Stage (September 28th):**
-This stage contains the data memory and the reduce unit, which adjusts the width of fetched data as necessary.
-In this stage, data is either stored in or retrieved from memory, with the control signals MemWrite and WidthSrc governing these actions.
+**Changes made on October 2nd:** See [Changelog Sections #1](#Changelog) This stage contains the reduce unit, which adjusts the width of fetched data as necessary, and interacts with the data memory.
+In this stage, an address and data is sent to data memory where it is stored, or data from the given address is loaded.
+The control signals MemWrite and WidthSrc governing these actions.

 The following signals are routed to the **writeback** stage's pipeline register: ResultSrc, RegWrite, ALUResult, ReducedData (the result after any necessary width adjustment), Rd (destination register for writes), PCTarget, PCPlus4, and ImmExt.

 ### Writeback Stage (September 28th):**
 This stage contains the result multiplexer and interacts with the register file.
 In this stage, the result multiplexer selects the appropriate value ALUResult, data fetched from memory, PCPlus4, ImmExt, or PCTarget to be written back to the register file, provided that RegWrite is enabled.
-The possible values are: ALUResult, data fetched from memory, PCPlus4, ImmExt, or PCTarget
+The possible values are: ALUResult, data fetched from memory, PCPlus4, ImmExt, or PCTarget.

 As this is the final stage in the pipeline, no signals from this stage are routed to any further sections.